kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	Query Service							Shard Proxy + MySQL-II(N-Z)
 	```
 - This setup helps us address several requirements we mentioned before, like scalability and performance.
 But availability is not yet addressed.
-##### Add Replica Master/Read (Lead/Follower)
+##### Add Replica Lead/Follower (Master/Read)
 - What if database shard died?
 How to make sure data is not getting lost?
 - We need replicate data.
-Lets call each existed shard a master shard or a leader shard.
+Lets call each existed shard a leader shard or a master shard.
-- For every master shard we introduce a copy of it, called read replica or a follower.
-We call it read replica because writes still go through a master shard, but reads may go through both master shard and a replica.
+- For every master shard we introduce a copy of it, called follower replica or a read replica.
+We call it follower replica because writes still go through a leader shard, but reads may go through both leader shard and a follower replica.
 ##### Add Data Center
 - We also put some replicates to a data center different from their master shard, so that if the whole data center goes down, we still have a copy of data available.
 	```